Windows 9x: Windows prior to 95

 The first independent version of Microsoft Windows, version 1.0, released on November 20, 1985, achieved little popularity.
 Its name was initially "Interface Manager", but Rowland Hanson, the head of marketing at Microsoft, convinced the company that the name Windows would be more appealing to consumers.
 Windows 1.0 was not a complete operating system, but rather an "operating environment" that extended MS-DOS.
 Consequently, it shared the inherent flaws and problems of MS-DOS.

 The second installment of Microsoft Windows, version 2.0, was released on December 9, 1987, and used the real-mode memory model, which confined it to a maximum of 1 megabyte of memory.
 In such a configuration, it could run under another multitasking system like DESQview, which used the 286 Protected Mode.

 Microsoft Windows scored a significant success with Windows 3.0, released in 1990.
 In addition to improved capabilities given to native applications, Windows also allowed users to better multitask older MS-DOS-based software compared to Windows/386, thanks to the introduction of virtual memory.

-Microsoft developed Windows 3.1, which included several minor improvements to Windows 3.0, but primarily consisted of bugfixes and multimedia support.
+Microsoft developed Windows 3.1, which included several improvements to Windows 3.0.
 It also excluded support for Real mode, and only ran on an Intel 80286 or better processor.
+Windows 3.1 was released on April 6, 1992.
 In November 1993 Microsoft also released Windows 3.11, a touch-up to Windows 3.1 which included all of the patches and updates that followed the release of Windows 3.1 in early 1992.

 Meanwhile, Microsoft continued to develop Windows NT.
 The main architect of the system was Dave Cutler, one of the chief architects of VMS at Digital Equipment Corporation.
 Microsoft hired him in August 1988 to create a successor to OS/2, but Cutler created a completely new system instead based on his MICA project at Digital.
+The first version of Windows NT, Windows NT 3.1, would be released on July 27, 1993 and used Windows 3.1's interface.